TomPace101/nanopore_diffusion/notes.md

 or for it not to use slots anymore.
 Which would mean there would need to be a class like useful.ParameterSet that can read itself from yaml without slots.

-Also, the line in prepare_template_input that specifies the meshparameters for direct input to the template (line 89) will need to be more flexible.

 Both of those issues seem to have the same solution.
 The geometry-specific parameters need to be specified in the geometry definition yaml file.
 Then, when you instantiate the MeshParameters,